Varant5/django-course/README.md

 # Django Course Project

 This repository contains a **Django** project created as part of a learning course.
-It serves as a practice environment to understand Django fundamentals, including models, views, templates, and more.
+It serves as a practice environment to understand Django fundamentals, including models, views, templates and more.

 ## 🚀 Setup Instructions